Welcome to Gordonstoun International Summer School…

 A chance for you to see for yourself…

 Claire enjoys travelling to different countries and meeting with families interested in GISS and of course saying hello to those who have been to GISS in past years.
-As the trips get scheduled, the dates will published below.
+In preparation for 2019 she has been to Asia, the Middle East and Europe and most recently to Turkey.
+As the trips get scheduled, the dates will published below and she looks forward to returning to many of the locations she has been to this year.
 It is likely that she will be visiting these countries as follows:

 USA – October 2019